samrecipes/recipes/breakfast_sandwich.md

 Defrost sausage if frozen (microwave at 90 seconds for 30% power)

 Heat butter in a pan, throw sausage in.
-If sausage is raw it'll need more time.
 About 8 - 12 minutes total.
 In my Tramontina aluminum non stick skillet, I use low-medium heat but the sausage still cooks very fast, maybe 8 minutes total.

 Meanwhile…cut croissant in half using a bread knife or a steak knife.
 Optionally toast it, especially if it's going a bit stale—just be careful if you use a toaster so it doesn't burn.